neomjs/neo/.github/CODING_GUIDELINES.md

   - static config as the last item.
 This one does not need a comment, but is prefixed with an empty line.
   - non-static class fields (ordered chronologically)
   - construct() in case you are using it
-  - all other class methods are ordered chronologically
+  - all other class methods are ordered chronologically and are prefixed with an empty line.
 * Module order:
   - Import statements formatted according to 1.
   - empty line